“Fueling the Second World War”: Studies on DEA's history under National Socialism published

 Note for media:

-A recording of the event will be available shortly on our history page.
+You can find a recording of the event below.
 We would be happy to send you a review copy of “Fueling the Second World War.
 Deutsche Erdöl AG, 1933-1945” or put you in contact with the authors for an interview.
 Please get in touch with Friederike Steensen using the contact details provided.

 About Wintershall Dea